 Samatha meditation has been taught and practiced in Oxford for nearly 40 years and there are several groups currently meeting in various parts of Oxford.
 There are currently two beginners classes running in Oxford: Headington and Oxford University.

 You may join a class at any time.
 No need to book - just turn up to the class and give it a go.
 Classes are friendly, include time for informal discussion and last around two hours.
 There is no charge for teaching, although we ask for donations to cover costs.

 The classes are held by the Oxford University Buddhist Society and are held Mondays at 8pm during term time, in Corpus Christi College (Frankel Room).
 For more information, please contact Hugo at email@example.com.
 Everyone, whether associated with Oxford University or not, is very welcome.

-Classes restart (after our summer break) on Tuesday 4th October, 2016.
+Classes restart on Tuesday 17th January, 2017.
 They run throughout the year, at 7:45pm on Tuesday evenings, with breaks for Summer, Christmas and Easter.
 Everyone is very welcome!